Linearizability: Primitive atomic instructions

 Most processors include store operations that are not atomic with respect to memory.
 These include multiple-word stores and string operations.
 Should a high priority interrupt occur when a portion of the store is complete, the operation must be completed when the interrupt level is returned.
 The routine that processes the interrupt must not modify the memory being changed.
 It is important to take this into account when writing interrupt routines.

 When there are multiple instructions which must be completed without interruption, a CPU instruction which temporarily disables interrupts is used.
 This must be kept to only a few instructions and the interrupts must be re-enabled to avoid unacceptable response time to interrupts or even losing interrupts.
 This mechanism is not sufficient in a multi-processor environment since each CPU can interfere with the process regardless of whether interrupts occur or not.
 Further, in the presence of an instruction pipeline, uninterruptible operations present a security risk, as they can potentially be chained in an infinite loop to create a denial of service attack, as in the Cyrix coma bug.

 The C standard and SUSv3 provide sig_atomic_t for simple atomic reads and writes; incrementing or decrementing is not guaranteed to be atomic.
 More complex atomic operations are available in C11, which provides stdatomic.h.
 Compilers use the hardware features or more complex methods to implement the operations; an example is libatomic of GCC.

 The ARM instruction set provides LDREX and STREX instructions which can be used to implement atomic memory access by using exclusive monitors implemented in the processor to track memory accesses for a specific address.
 However, if a context switch occurs between calls to LDREX and STREX, the documentation notes that STREX will fail, indicating the operation should be retried.
+In the case of 64-bit ARMv8-A architecture, it provides LDXR and STXR instructions for byte, half-word, word, and double-word size.